Request a private ruling

 We provide private rulings on request once you identify a tax technical or legislative issue which makes you uncertain of your liability.
 A private ruling may be issued to help you pay the correct amount of tax.

-You (or your representative) can request a private ruling individually or jointly with others who are party to your arrangement or transaction.
+You (or your representative) can request a private ruling on your own or with others involved in your arrangement or transaction.
 When you request a private ruling, you authorise us to access information or contact third parties as required.

 A private ruling will only be issued if:

-- the issue has not previously been dealt with in one of our rulings.
+- we have not dealt with the issue in one of our public rulings

 A private ruling will not be issued: